Merchant Cash Advance Defense Attorney in Florida

 Your business took a merchant cash advance to survive, not to be crushed by it.
-When MCA funders file lawsuits, freeze your accounts, or enforce personal guarantees, Lomba, P.A. fights back with precision, strategy, and a record of results across Central and South Florida.
+When MCA funders file lawsuits, freeze your accounts, or enforce personal guarantees, Lomba, P.A. fights back with precision, strategy, and a proven track record across Central and South Florida.

 Schedule a Confidential Consultation Today